Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-\textbf{Hybrid beamforming:} This beamforming architecture utilizes the advantages of both analog beamforming and digital beamforming architectures.
-It employs precoding/beamforming at both RF and baseband, where the antenna elements are still driven by analog phase shifters.
+It employs precoding/beamforming at both RF and baseband, where the antenna elements are still driven by analog phase shifters, as shown in Fig. \ref{fig:hybrid_beamforming}.
 Yet, the number of RF chains remains smaller compared to the number of antennas.
 The reduction in the number of RF chains and corresponding data converters results in less cost, computational load, and power consumption.
 Overall, this type of beamforming architecture strikes a trade-off between complexity and flexibility.
 As a result, it has garnered increasing attention from the research community.

-For example, the authors in \cite{DBLP:conf/sinc/JiJHH19} designed a hybrid beamforming scheme for HAP massive MIMO systems.
+\textbf{Existing studies:} For example, the authors in \cite{DBLP:conf/sinc/JiJHH19} designed a hybrid beamforming scheme for HAP massive MIMO systems.
 Particularly, they derived the relationship between RF beamforming and statistical channel state information according to the duality theory and utilized the zero-forcing method to conduct baseband beamforming.
 The authors in \cite{DBLP:conf/iscas/ZhangJJHHW20} investigated the hybrid beamforming for HAP massive MIMO systems and formulated the RF beamforming as an average signal-to-leakage-plus-noise ratio maximization problem.
 A greedy algorithm was then designed to obtain the RF beamforming matrix.
 Given the RF beamforming matrix, the baseband beamforming matrix was obtained by a regularized zero-forcing method.
 The authors in \cite{Hassan2023MachineLH} proposed to solve the high power consumption, high cost, and high hardware complexity issue of conducting hybrid beamforming for HAP massive MIMO systems.
 To this end, they designed an adaptive cross-entropy-based optimization method to update the RF beamforming matrix and employed a zero-forcing method to obtain a digital beamforming matrix.
 Besides, the authors in \cite{ DBLP:conf/vtc/TashiroHN23} developed a two-stage precoding scheme to alleviate the interference between HAPs.
 Particularly, the proposed scheme separately controlled the interference between HAPs and user-specific beams by factorizing the overall precoding weight matrix into an outer precoder for interference reduction and an inner precoder for user-specific beam generation.

-\subsubsection{Passive beamforming}
+\subsection{Passive beamforming}

+Beamforming architecture in which amplifiers or radios are used as external elements of an antenna array is known as a passive beamforming array.